“Contrary to the trend in Dubai, it is not good practice to list your property for sale with several agents.”

 From B is the contract between Buyer and Agent

 Form F is the contract between Seller and Buyer.
 Form F can only be raised in the Dubai Land Department if Form A and Form B have been completed.
-From F is a legal document that must be used and cannot be altered or edited, however additional contract terms can be added as an addendum as long as they don't conflict with existing terms.
+Form F is a legal document that must be used and cannot be altered or edited, however additional contract terms can be added as an addendum as long as they don't conflict with existing terms.
 Form F is also known widely as the MOU (Memorandum or Understanding).

 Guide to selling property in Dubai, Sell my Dubai Property.

 3% of property sale value to Abode Property (paid by manager cheque and transfer to Abode Property)